 Edited to add: I just realized I misspelt “foregoing” when it shouldn’t have an “e” but that’s life, eh?

-Morrighansmuse is the poetic alter-ego of Liz Madrid, who writes women’s fiction and romance.
+Morrighansmuse is the poetic alter-ego of Liz Durano, who writes women’s fiction and romance.

 Every time I walk past this little red wagon, I can’t help but look through the selection of books to see if there’s something I’d like to read.
 Then I remind myself to drop off a book or two in exchange for the ones I picked out.